ckhasan113/utechit/README.md

 Now working with the Blog page.

-In this Preject I am using HTML, CSS And Javascript with bootstrap V-5
+In this Preject I am using HTML, CSS with bootstrap V-5, And Javascript.